-By joining the Fur Free Retailer programme, we want to make an important contribution to responsible and sustainable consumer behaviour.
+By joining the Fur Free Retailer program, we hope to encourage more responsible and sustainable consumer behavior.
 Breuninger therefore advocates an end to the breeding and killing of animals for fur.
-The Fur Free Retailer programme is an initiative of the Fur Free Alliance (FFA), helping customers to find fashion items that are guaranteed to be free of fur.
+The Fur Free Retailer program is an initiative of the Fur Free Alliance (FFA), which helps customers find fashion items that are guaranteed to be free of fur.

 To minimize ecological and social risks in our supply chain, we have created a Code of Conduct for our business relationships.
 By establishing this Code of Conduct, Breuninger sets general, non-negotiable minimum standards that serve as the basis for all future suppliers.
 The Code of Conduct applies to social, ecological and ethical aspects of the supply chain and is based on national laws and regulations as well as international conventions.
 Our contractual partners are obligated to fulfil the requirements of the Code of Conduct and to make every effort to oblige their subcontractors to do the same.

 We are proud to have created a work environment where our employees feel at ease, have opportunities for professional development and are treated with respect.
 As an employer, Breuninger attaches great importance to equal treatment and employee recognition.
 Accordingly, opportunities for training and development are an important part of our DNA.
 Our dedicated Talent Management Programs promote the individual strengths of our workforce.